Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 The case consists of 3 files: Case, Lid, and Tray.

 ### Case
+- No AUX hasa solid back portion.
+- AUX has a cutout for a JST XH 2.54mm 4P-Pin or 5-Pin connector in the back for extension trackers.
+- 50mm Strap Loops are the normal for fastening the tracker to your body.
+You can always use smaller straps.
+- GoPro Chest Harness Adapter snaps into the harness clip from the top.
+It is more stable for chest tracking and won't slip down your body.

 | Battery | Variant | Link |
 | -------------------- | --------------- | -------------------------------------------------------------------------------- |
 | 503759 | 50mm Strap Loops / No AUX | [Hyperion_Lite_Case_503759.stl](https://github.com/Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/raw/main/Case/STL/Hyperion_Lite_Case_503759.stl)|